SYMPHONY OF THE MOUNTAINS YOUTH ORCHESTRA

 Choice of repertoire must be approved in advance by the SMYO conductor.
 All works must be for solo instrument(s) and orchestra.
 One movement of the chosen concerto is to be played.

-Students interested in auditioning must contact the SMYO Manager before October 1st.
-Please obtain and fill out a Concerto Competition Application form specifying your name, contact information and proposed choice of work.
+Students interested in auditioning must contact the SMYO Manager before October 15th.
+Please email the SMYO Manager specifying your name, contact information and proposed choice of work.
 Auditions will be held in December.

 The judges may hear only a portion of each work.
 The winning solo will be played with the orchestra on the spring concert, but piano accompaniment may be used at the auditions.
 Each soloist must hire his/her own accompanist.
-Having an accompanist is not required in order to participate in the competition.
+Having an accompanist is not required in order to participate in the competition, but is strongly suggested.

 The SMYO Artistic Committee will judge the competition.
 All decisions are final.